skybutter/jboss/domains/cluster1/readme.txt

 5. Properties are specified in host1.properties.
 6.  host1.xml is used for the JBoss host.  host-master and host-slave are removed.
 7. JBoss Profile full-ha is used.
+8. Management Realm user "admin" is added to access Management Console